Jay Leyda

 Jay Leyda (February 12, 1910 – February 15, 1988) was an American avant-garde filmmaker and film historian, noted for his work on U.S, Soviet, and Chinese cinema, as well as his documentary compilations on the day-to-day lives of Herman Melville and Emily Dickinson.

 Life and work

 Leyda was born on February 12, 1910, in Detroit, Michigan.
 He was a member of the Workers Film and Photo League in the early 1930s.
 He traveled to the Soviet Union in 1933 to study film making at State Film Institute, Moscow, with Sergei Eisenstein, who had a troubled relationship with Stalin and the Soviet film bureaucracy.
 He participated in the filming of Eisenstein's lost film Bezhin Meadow (1935–37).
 When he returned to the United States in 1936 to become an assistant film curator at the Museum of Modern Art, he brought the only complete print of Eisenstein's Battleship Potemkin.
 In the 1940s he translated Eisenstein's writings.

+Leyda’s wife, Si-Lan Chen, a ballet dancer of international reputation, was the daughter of Eugene Chen, a colleague of the Chinese revolutionary Sun Yat-sen.

+In late 1943, during World War II, Leyda joined the U.S. Army Tank Corps at Fort Knox.
+He was honorably discharged in 1944 after contracting pneumonia.